heartz66/votifier-server/README.md

 - `privateKey` - Private key of the public key used on voting websites.
 - `port` - Default 8192 if omitted.

+# Events

+### vote
+- `username` - Minecraft username used for voting
+- `server` - Voting website used
+- `ip` - Voters IP address
+- `date` - Date of vote

+Emitted when you successfully received a Votifier vote.

+### error
+- `err` - An `Error` object

+Emitted when an error occurs.
+If this event isn't handled, the program will crash.

 **Example:**

 ```js